ElrieM/blacksheep/README.md

 With this website, users customise templates for clothing and apparel with uploaded images, or choose from pre-designed clothing.

-Users can track their order from start to finish - designing*, submitting, paying, tracking status and saving designs to order again at a later time*.
+Users can track their order from start to finish - designing*, submitting, paying, and tracking status.

 '* only when creating a custom item of clothing.

 ### Target audience

-- Anyone looking to order a customised clothing.
+- Anyone looking to order a custom clothing.
 - Anyone looking to add their designs to clothing.

 ## 1.2 Scope Plane